-• A large number of students and graduates lost out on internships due to the pandemic.
-If you're still struggling to find opportunities there are other things you can do to build your skills, such as virtual work experience, online volunteering and temporary or part-time work.
+• Securing an internship isn't always easy and competition for these opportunities can be fierce.
+If you're struggling to find a traditional in-person internship there are other things you can do to build your skills, such as virtual work experience, volunteering and temporary or part-time work.

 People often confuse internships and work placements, but the two types of experience are different.
 While internships are usually undertaken over the summer months or after graduation to gain experience in a particular field, work placements, also known as a year-in-industry or placement year, are taken as part of a degree.
 Students on a placement year are completing a module and receive academic credit for the year.

-• Beyond Academy - a career accelerator for future global citizens.
-They offer immersive internship programmes, with a choice of 18 industries and 14 cities including London, New York and Tokyo.
+• Beyond Academy - offers immersive internship programmes, with a choice of 18 industries and 14 cities including London, New York and Tokyo.

 • BUNAC - offers TEFL China, Vietnam and Thailand programmes, as well as professional internships in Australia, Canada, New Zealand and the USA.